rism-digital/muscatplus_ui/README.md

-## Muscat Plus User Interface
+## RISM Online User Interface

-The primary UI for the MuscatPlus interface.
+The primary UI for RISM Online.
+(The development name for this project was "Muscat Plus", and so the name persists.)
+It is primarily written in [Elm](https://elm-lang.org).

 ### Building and running locally (built-in server)

-The only JavaScript dependency is "elm-live", a live-reloading server for Elm development.
 Dependency management happens with `yarn`, so:

     $ yarn install

 will install all of the necessary packages, then:

-    $ yarn run develop
+    $ yarn run develop:build

 This will start up a local development server and watch for changes.

-The elm dependencies are installed automatically when the application is first compiled.
+The Elm dependencies are installed automatically when the application is first compiled.
 You should probably check the `src/Config.elm` file to verify the remote API server URL.

 ### Building and running locally (local web server)